Rather than making everything yourself in your traditional cooking lifestyle, you might want to purchase some ingredients ready-to-go.

 All the details — including an exclusive 5% OFF and FREE SHIPPING — are on this page.
 By the way, it also comes as a KitchenAid attachment — very exciting for those who don’t want another appliance to take up any more room!

 Also with your purchase of the Mockmill for 5% OFF, you’ll get two fantastic eBooks from the Mockmill team: The Mockmill Farm Directory & Grain Milling Guide and The Mockmill Recipe Guide.
 Both of these eBooks are fabulous!

-And, for a limited time… if you decide to purchase the Mockmill, I'm ALSO throwing in complimentary copies of both my Sourdough A to Z and Einkorn Baking Mini eCourses.
-They're each worth $64 for a total of $128 in additional bonuses from me.
+And, for a limited time… if you decide to purchase the Mockmill, I’m ALSO throwing in complimentary copies of both my Sourdough A to Z and Einkorn Baking eBook and Video Packages.
+They’re each worth $64 for a total of $128 in additional bonuses from me.

 To claim your extra free bonuses from me after purchasing the Mockmill at 5% OFF, just go to tradcookschool.com/millbonus.
 Have your order # handy, because you’ll need it to claim the two free eBook packages!
 (Your bonuses from Mockmill will come from them.)